Discover Next Steps

 You made it!
 We are thrilled for you, impressed by you, and proud of you.
 Seriously, this is a hard module, and earning this badge says a lot.
 Congratulations!

-The Lightning Components Basics module teaches the fundamentals of developing apps with Lightning Components, but it’s just the start.
+The Aura Components Basics module teaches the fundamentals of developing apps with Aura components, but it’s just the start.
 As long as this module has been to this point, there’s actually more to learn still ahead of you.
-At least, if you want to become a Lightning Components master.
+At least, if you want to become a Lightning components master.

 In this unit we’ll cover two topics.
 First, we’ll provide a survey of the kinds of things we didn’t have space to cover in this module, along with pointers for where you can start to learn about them.
 And after that we’ll suggest a couple of homework-style projects you could take on.
 There’s a number of “obvious” additions to our little expenses app that you could try to do yourself.
 The best way to learn is by doing!